 Invest in local small businesses that you care about

 What is SMBX?

 Founded in 2018 and headquartered in San Francisco, California, SMBX is an online investment marketplace where you can purchase their Small Business Bond™.
-It allows businesses to raise capital from individual investors instead of opting for a bank loan.
+SMBX is like a matchmaker for small businesses and everyday investors.
+It helps small businesses to raise capital from individual investors instead of opting for a bank loan.